Introducing powerful shortcut keys in Visual Studio Code

 Ctrl + Shift + k

-In Eclipse, Ctrl + Shift was set, and I was able to delete it using only my left hand.
+In Eclipse, Ctrl + Shift was set up so I could delete using just my left hand.

 Ctrl + Shift + Enter

-If you're not sure, imagine doing Press Home Enter
+If you're not sure, imagine pressing Home Enter

 Ctrl